Lambda World 2024

 Abby Sassel (Haskell Engineer at Artificial).
 Video.

 When you operate an API, you’ll find sooner or later that it needs to evolve and that it is not always possible to evolve it in a backward-compatible way.
 Abby describes the alternatives – you can version the API, or each API call.
-But these approaches don’t motivate clients to upgrade and force you to support old and new APIs at the same time.
+But these approaches don’t motivate clients to upgrade and force you to support old and new APIs simultaneously.

-The proposed approach is adding new features alongside existing ones, in an expansion phase.
+The proposed approach is to add new features alongside existing ones in an expansion phase.
 For a while the previous API is still supported.
-After a reasonable time, all the clients will be able to migrate, and the API can be shrink to include only to the new interface.
+After a reasonable time, all the clients will be able to migrate, and the API can be shrunk to include only the new interface.

 Concrete Functional Programming